cyberark/cloudfoundry-conjur-buildpack/README.md

 #### Create a `secrets.yml` file

-`secrets.yml` defines a format for mapping an environment variable to a location where a secret is stored.
-There are no sensitive values in this file itself.
-It can safely be checked into source control.

 To use the Conjur Buildpack with a CF-deployed application, a `secrets.yml` file is required.
 The `secrets.yml` file gives a mapping of **environment variable name** to a **location where a secret is stored in Conjur**.
 For more information about creating this file, [see the Summon documentation](https://cyberark.github.io/summon/#secrets.yml).
+There are no sensitive values in the file itself, so it can safely be checked into source control.

 The following is an example of a `secrets.yml` file